Key Highlights

 - Gentle Anulom Vilom (alternate nostril breathing)

-- Modified Box Breathing helps lower stress and calms the mindsome text
+- Modified Box Breathing helps lower stress and calms the mind

 - Inhale for 3 counts